 Long term effects can lead to long-term medical costs and care.
 Almost half of individuals who are hospitalized with a traumatic brain injury end up with at least one unmet need a year after the injury first occurred.
 These needs range from memory and problem solving difficulties, trouble managing stress and controlling one's temper, emotional upsets and problems with job skills and performing at work.

 If you have suffered a traumatic brain injury, you should be spending time resting and not worrying about your medical bills or going back to work too quickly.
 If your inury is a result of another's negligence, an attorney can help you get the compensation you need to cover your medical costs, lost wages and other needs.

 A traumatic brain injury accident claim is the legal right a victim has if he or she is injured by the negligence, recklessness, or intentional act of another.
 If you live in, or were visiting South Carolina, sustained an injury, and need to file an accident claim, contact Derrick Law Firm Injury Lawyers.

-At The Derrick Law Firm Injury Lawyers, our attorneys strive to treat each client as an individual, not as another case or another settlement.
+At Derrick Law Firm Injury Lawyers, our attorneys strive to treat each client as an individual, not as another case or another settlement.
 It is wise to consult with a traumatic brain injury attorney following any injury to the head.
-You have the right to be compensated for your losses and The Derrick Law Firm will help maximize your recovery and get you the best results possible.
+You have the right to be compensated for your losses, contact Derrick Law Firm Injury Lawyers to see if we can help.

 Have You Suffered A Traumatic Brain Injury (TBI)?